Balancing the objective with subjectivity.

 I. You.
 We.
 They.

-The Relationship Story (We) balances out the Overall Story plot (They) in the same way that the Influence Character (You) balances out the Main Character’s concerns and issues (I).
+The Relationship Story (We) balances out the Objective Story plot (They) in the same way that the Obstacle Character (You) balances out the Main Character’s concerns and issues (I).

 Stories find motivation in a single inequity—an imbalance that is impossible to describe directly.
 That’s why we create a story to explain it.